Rahelsc/resumeToMarkdown/example/demo.md

 * DB1101 - Basic SQL
 * CS2011 - Java Introduction

+## Awards

+### Techcrunch - Digital Compression Pioneer Award
+##### 2014-11-01

+There is no spoon.

+## Publications

+### Hooli - Video compression for 3d media
+##### 2014-10-01

+Innovative middle-out compression algorithm that changes the way we store data.

 ## References
 > It is my pleasure to recommend Richard, his performance working as a consultant for Main St. Company proved that he will be a valuable addition to any company.
 > **Erlich Bachman**